pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     sufficient to make an algorithm with exponential running time reasonably tractable.**

-    > But technology is rapidly improving—computer speeds have been doubling
+    > But technology is rapidly imoving—computer speeds have been doubling
     > roughly every 18 months, a phenomenon sometimes called Moore’s law.
     > With this extraordinary growth, perhaps fib1 will run a lot faster on
     > next year’s machines.
-Let’s see—the running time of fib1(n) is proportional
+Let’s see—the running time of fib1(n) is oportional
     > to $2^{0.694n} \approx (1.6)^n$, so it takes 1.6 times longer to compute
     > $F_{n+1} than F_n$.
     > And under Moore’s law, computers get roughly 1.6 times faster each year.